kami1983/sl-trading/SECURITY.md

 ## 🛡️ Security Overview

-This document outlines the security policy for the SL Trading Solana program.
+This document outlines the security policy for the SL Trading Solana program - a contract project for recording Second Life user transaction logs.

 ## 🐛 Reporting Security Vulnerabilities